-- The child will typically not have responded to any action taken at Level 1 and their behaviour will have come to the attention of several adults in school; - The teachers should now be keeping a log of inappropriate behaviour.
+- The child will typically not have responded to any action taken at Level 1 and their behaviour will have come to the attention of several adults in School; - The teachers will now be keeping a log of inappropriate behaviour.
 These notes are to provide evidence of incidents.
-In addition, more serious incidents should be recorded in the file held by the Pastoral Assistant Head, detailing the date and time, action taken, who else was involved and whether the action taken was effective; - Sanctions should be used, including talking to the child as at Level 1, other teachers talking to the child, time out of the classroom, letters of apology, reports to the Pastoral Assistant Head, completing work during breaks and lunchtime, withdrawal from breaks and lunchtime and loss of Golden Time; - Behaviour logs, recording both good and poor behaviour should also be kept, if this is felt to be appropriate, as a means of formally recording behaviour over a period of time.
-The child and the child's parents will be informed that notes are being taken, and these will be kept by the form teacher; - Children who display persistently poor behaviour will be screened by the SENCo in discussion with the form teacher.
+In addition, more serious incidents should be recorded in the Stage 1 Concerns Log, detailing the date, action taken, who else was involved and whether the action taken was effective; - Sanctions should be used, including talking to the child as at Level 1, other teachers talking to the child, time out of the classroom, letters of apology, reports to the Deputy Headteacher, completing work during breaks and lunchtime, withdrawal from breaks and/or lunchtime loss of Golden Time; - Behaviour logs should also be kept, if this is felt to be appropriate, as a means of formally recording behaviour over a period of time. - Children who display persistently poor behaviour will be screened by the SENCo in discussion with the form teacher.
 This will provide an opportunity to rule out any potential causes, such as hearing problems;

-- Incidents at Level 2 will begin to involve the Pastoral Assistant Head, although it will still be the form teacher in the main who takes the necessary actions and holds discussions with parents; - During discussions with parents, the school's relevant strategies will be outlined, the parents will be asked about behaviour at home and any reasons that they can think of for the child's inappropriate behaviour; - These parent discussions will be monitored and if a child reaches this stage of sanction, three or more times in a half term, this will lead to level 3.
+- Incidents at Level 2 will begin to involve the Deputy Headteacher, although it will still be the form teacher in the main who takes the necessary actions and holds discussions with parents; - During discussions with parents, the School's relevant strategies will be outlined, the parents will be asked about behaviour at home and any reasons that they can think of for the child's inappropriate behaviour; - These parent discussions will be monitored and if a child reaches this stage of sanction, three or more times in a half term, this will lead to level 3.